Community Development Glossary: A Guide by CDA

 Missouri Property Tax Credit Claim

-More commonly known as the “circuit-breaker” tax program - for seniors and persons with disabilities who occupy their home for the entire year and have an income of $30,000 or less for a single person, or $34,000 or less for a married couple filing jointly.
+More commonly known as the “circuit-breaker” tax program, it is a program for seniors and persons with disabilities who occupy their home for the entire year and have an income of $30,000 or less for a single person, or $34,000 or less for a married couple filing jointly.

 Missouri Department of Economic Development (MODED)

-MODED works to create an environment that promotes economic growth by supporting Missouri’s businesses, attracting investment, and developing a skilled workforce.
+MODED works to create an environment that encourages economic growth by supporting Missouri’s businesses and diverse industries, strengthening our communities, developing a talented and skilled workforce, and maintaining a high quality of life.
 The department provides resources for business expansion, community development, and job creation across the state.

 Defined under 2 CFR 200.68 as all direct costs incurred by an entity in carrying out a federal award, excluding certain items.
 These excluded items typically include: